-How Is Heat Generated?
+How Is Heat Generated by Your PC?

-The main benefit of overclocking is a more efficient and faster operating speed, but it also requires a higher voltage to perform tasks.
+The main benefit of overclocking is a more efficient and faster operating system, but it also requires a higher voltage to perform tasks.
 This greater need for electricity results in your CPU exuding more heat.

 Computers have a fail-safe which shuts down overheating parts to prevent permanent damage.
 In some instances, the whole system will shut down and refuse to fully restart until it has sufficiently cooled.
 Even then, if there is malfunctioning hardware, it might allow you access to files briefly before shutting down again.